liamitus/civenro/README.md

-# 🇺🇸 VoxPup
+# 🇺🇸 Civenro

-VoxPup is a community-driven platform designed to enhance transparency and civic engagement in the legislative process.
-Modeled after Reddit, VoxPup allows users to browse government bills, vote on them, and participate in discussions, all while providing insights into how their elected representatives have voted.
+Civenro is a community-driven platform designed to enhance transparency and civic engagement in the legislative process.
+Modeled after Reddit, Civenro allows users to browse government bills, vote on them, and participate in discussions, all while providing insights into how their elected representatives have voted.

 ## **Table of Contents**